-Essure Approved by FDA in 2002
+Essure was approved by FDA in 2002.

 When the U.S. Food and Drug Administration (FDA) approved Essure in 2002, the agency required the original manufacturer, Conceptus, to monitor the outcomes of women who were enrolled in the five-year clinical trial upon which the agency’s approval was based.
 The extended approval time was for an additional four years.

 In a May 1, 2015 news release, Bayer released the post-market report on the safety, effectiveness, and tolerability of Essure, a report experts say is one-sided because it: